VC mand_HVID

 banner_vxt_webside_jes-09

-Jes Bertelsen holds a doctorate degree in the History of Ideas from Aarhus University, where he taught from 1970 until 1982 and held a tenured position.
-His authorship includes 24 books, from Kategori og afgørelse – Strukturer i Kierkegaards tænkning from 1972, to Dejlig er jorden from 2017.
+Jes Bertelsen (b.
+1946) holds a doctorate in the History of Ideas from Aarhus University, where he taught from 1970 until 1982.
+His authorship includes 25 books, from Kategori og afgørelse: Strukturer i Kierkegaards tænkning from 1972, to Essensen: Et essay om den spirituelle strømning fra øst til vest from 2020.

-When, at the end of 1982, Jes Bertelsen left Aarhus University, he did so to establish the contemplative community of Vaekstcenteret, where people could engage in existential training, teachings and meditation.
-Jes Bertelsen’s work is focused on the development of a pedagogy aimed to support unfolding the spiritual and empathic potentials in human beings, in a secular way.
+When, at the end of 1982, Jes Bertelsen gave up his tenured position at Aarhus University, he did so to establish the contemplative community of Vaekstcenteret, a place where people could engage in existential training and contemplative practice, receive instruction and supervision.

-In 1989, during a visit to Nepal he met the Tibetan Rinpoche Tulku Urgyen.
-This marked the beginning of an intensive learning process that has stimulated interest in the practice of deeper meditation for resident members of the community of the Vaekstcenter as well as among students in general.
+In 1989, during a visit to Nepal, he met the Tibetan Rinpoche Tulku Urgyen.
+This marked the beginning of an intensive learning process which in turn stimulated interest in more advanced forms of meditation among resident members of the community as well as the wider Vaekstcenter community.

 Authorship